ARM-software/psa-api/doc/crypto/api/ops/key-derivation.rst

     Use this function to provide explicit production parameters when deriving a key.
     See the description of `psa_key_derivation_output_key()` for the operation of this function with the default production parameters.

-    See the documentation of `psa_key_production_parameters_t` for a list of non-default production parameters.
-See the key type definitions in :secref:`key-types` for details of the production parameters used for key derivation.
+    See the documentation of `psa_key_custom_production_t` for a list of non-default production parameters.
+See the key type definitions in :secref:`key-types` for details of the custom production parameters used for key derivation.

 .. function:: psa_key_derivation_verify_bytes